 Different decisions will be made via different methods dependent on the stakes, impacted parties, and anticipated outcome.
 It is worth noting that the method employed is selected by leadership.

-We are developing our practice of informing all impacted parties about how decisions are going to be made.
-We are establishing an internal catalogue of decisions available to all staff, which include how the decisions are made.
-Because decisions, big and small, are made everyday in an organization like Portland Mental Health & Wellness, inevitably we will stumble in our efforts to be fully transparent.
+Minutes from all management team meetings are available to staff to review the decisions that are made.
+Because decisions, big and small, are made everyday in an organization like Portland Mental Health & Wellness, inevitably we will stumble in our efforts to be fully transparent about decision making.
 When this happens we will make every effort to return to the process, understand how the ball was dropped and reassess for the future.

 We are actively working to engage a trauma-informed approach, which means that we are constantly striving to recognize the widespread impact of trauma and understand that trauma is inclusive of the lived experience of those with marginalized identities and their experiences navigating an existence filled with micro and macro-aggressions.
 Additionally, we are actively working to reduce and avoid re-traumatization.

 Organizational & Individual Humility